Sri Lanka bondholders raise concerns over debt deal transparency

 LONDON, Dec 1 (Reuters) - A group of creditors holding Sri Lanka's international bonds said on Friday it welcomed the country's debt restructuring agreement with official creditors, though said a lack of transparency on deals struck so far was regrettable.

-Sri Lanka and a group of its creditor nations, including Japan, France and India, on Wednesday reached an agreement in principle on a debt rework.
-That followed a deal between the country and the Export-Import Bank of China in October.
+Sri Lanka and a group of its creditor nations, including Japan, France and India, on Wednesday reached an agreement in principle on a debt rework of $5.9 billion of outstanding public debt.
+That followed a deal between the country and the Export-Import Bank of China in October on about $4.2 billion of loans.

-But the bondholder group said a lack of transparency between public and private creditors was making it more difficult for them to strike a deal with Sri Lanka that is compliant with IMF rules and that provides "fair and equitable" debt treatment.
+But the bondholder group, which represents creditors holding some of the country's $12 billion of outstanding bonds, said a lack of transparency between public and private creditors was making it more difficult for them to strike a deal with Sri Lanka that is compliant with IMF rules and that provides "fair and equitable" debt treatment.

 "The Group finds it regrettable that there remains such a significant lack of transparency on the part of official sector creditors despite the Group's efforts so far to act as a constructive counterparty," the Ad Hoc Group of Bondholders said in an emailed statement.

+The visibility of terms and conditions attached to deals struck between indebted countries and their official and private creditors have recently moved centre stage.

+Last week, objections from official creditors derailed an agreement in principle between Zambia and its bondholders to restructure the African nation's international debt.
+The group of Zambia's bilateral creditors, including France, China and India, said the terms of that proposed deal were not comparable to the relief official creditors offered.

-The Ad Hoc Group said it remained committed to reaching an agreement with the Sri Lankan authorities as quickly as possible to find a sustainable solution to the country's international bond debt challenges.
+The Sri Lanka Ad Hoc Group of bondholders said it remained committed to reaching an agreement with the Sri Lankan authorities as quickly as possible to find a sustainable solution to the country's international bond debt challenges.

+The Ad Hoc Group is advised by Rothschild & Co on the financial side and by White & Case LLP on legal matters.

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))